demisto/content/Packs/DeCYFIR/Integrations/decyfir/decyfir_description.md

 Authorization:

-To obtain a trial or commercial DeCYFIR API Key, please contact <b> contact@cyfirma.com. </b>
+To obtain a trial or commercial DeCYFIR API Key, please contact *contact@cyfirma.com*.

 Your API key carries all your privileges, so keep it secure and don’t share it with anyone.